-Domestic Surface Disinfection is crucial for the health of family members.
-Domestic surfaces include all varieties of inanimate surfaces found in the household.
-Examples of domestic surfaces are toilets, baths, showers, doors, tables and desks, kitchen countertops, cabinets, appliances, floors, etc.
+Domestic Surface Disinfection: Domestic surfaces include all inanimate surfaces found in the household.
+These surfaces include toilets, baths, showers, doorknobs, tables, countertops, appliance remotes, etc.

-Surface Disinfection in Healthcare Facilities is very different from the disinfection of Domestic and Office surfaces.
-It is different because hospitals deal with sick people, who from one side have compromised immune systems, and from the other, are a source of infection.
+Surface Disinfection in Healthcare Facilities is very different from Domestic and Public Surface Disinfection because hospitals deal with sick people, who have compromised immune systems and who are also a source of infection.

-Surface Disinfection in Animal Husbandry is not often as prominent as other types of disinfection.
-On the other hand, disinfection of surfaces in animal facilities is the key issue for animal health, as well as a farm’s well-being and productivity.
+Surface Disinfection in Animal Husbandry: Disinfecting surfaces in animal husbandry facilities is key for animal health, as well as a farm’s productivity.

 © Osorno Enterprises Inc.